- Projects

 Expert guidance

 The journey of FarmBase started early 2022 when Pamela connected with PUM expert Anton Baarslag.
-Through a combination of remote support and on-the-ground visits, Anton helped develop a clear roadmap for scaling operations and enhancing sustainability.
+Through a combination of remote support and on-the-ground visits, Anton guided the company in developing a clear roadmap for scaling operations and enhancing sustainability.
 His recommendations included expanding the product line, partnering with dairy cooperatives for wider distribution, and acquiring a delivery truck to streamline logistics.
-Thanks to a grant from PUM’s Hans Blanker Fund, FarmBase was able to invest in a company vehicle, reducing transport costs by an impressive 40%.

 The collaboration expanded even further with a trade visit to the Netherlands in 2023.
-This opened new avenues for collaboration with Dutch suppliers, including a formal cooperation with a fertiliser producer.
+This opened new avenues for collaboration with Dutch suppliers, leading to a formal cooperation with a fertiliser producer.
+In addition, discussions are ongoing with several Dutch companies to source high-quality feed additives.
 Discussions are ongoing to import salt blocks from a Dutch partner in Hengelo, potentially enriching the company’s product offerings even further.

 Building a recognisable brand

 Recognising the importance of brand visibility and customer trust, PUM matched Pamela with marketing expert Eric van Blanken, a former FrieslandCampina professional with over two decades of experience.
 Together, they engaged directly with farmers and cooperatives to understand their needs and expectations.
 These insights culminated in a strategic three-day workshop focused on branding, storytelling, and commercial planning.
-From this effort, a structured marketing plan was born, setting ambitious but achievable goals: doubling the customer base by 2025 and reaching 800 farmers by 2026.
+From this effort, a structured marketing plan was born, setting ambitious but achievable goals.

 Throughout the year, Eric continued to coach the FarmBase team online, supporting Pamela in staying focused and adapting the company’s strategy where necessary.
-These efforts have not only strengthened FarmBase’s growth trajectory but also deepened its commitment to economic empowerment and social progress – ensuring that the positive change driven by Pamela’s vision continues to expand throughout Kenya’s rural communities.
+This ongoing support strengthened the company’s growth trajectory while deepening its commitment to economic empowerment, ensuring that Pamela’s positive impact continues to spread across Kenya’s rural communities.

 Interested in this project?
 Get in touch with